Glossary of Medical Terminology used in Cluster Headache

-Refers to a group of facial pains that are all associated with over activity of the trigeminal nervei.
+Refers to a group of facial pains that are all associated with over activity of the trigeminal nerve.
 Includes conditions such as cluster

 - Trigeminal Nerve

-The trigeminal nervei (the fifth cranial nerve, also called the fifth nerve or simply V) is responsiible for sensation in the face.
+The trigeminal nerve (the fifth cranial nerve, also called the fifth nerve or simply V) is responsible for sensation in the face.
 Sensory

 information from the face and body is processed by parallel pathways in the central nervous system.